-A number of varieties are available for sale in numerous cultivars.
-Flowering from autumn through to spring it adds color to the garden over a long period.
+A number of varieties are available for sale including numerous cultivars.
+Flowering from autumn through to spring they add color to the garden over a long period.

 Plant profile and growing conditions

-Growing to about 1m, Correa pulchella alba forms a nice rounded mound, frost resistant, full sun to part shade and nice blue green foliage.
+Growing to about 1m, Correa pulchella forms a nice rounded mound, frost resistant, full sun to part shade and nice blue green foliage.

 C. pulchella ‘Pink Mist’ and Correa ‘Carmine Bells’ are two popular Correa cultivars of this low growing mound forming Australian Native plant.

 Other varieties include: